irskep/irskep.github.com/content/posts/2010-12-13-space-train-postmortem.md

----
-title: Space Train Postmortem
+Title: Space Train Postmortem
-layout: post
-category: post
-tags: gamedev college programming
+Tags: gamedev college programming
----

 With the end of a semester just past, my course projects are all bubbling up in various states of completion.
-One of these is a point-and-click adventure game called *[Space Train: Terror on the Mustachio Express](http://www.steveasleep.com/spacetrain)*, developed by a team of students from the [Cleveland Institute of Art](http://www.cia.edu/) and [Case Western Reserve University](http://www.case.edu).
+One of these is a point-and-click adventure game called *[Space Train: Terror on the Mustachio Express](http:/www.steveasleep.com/spacetrain)*, developed by a team of students from the [Cleveland Institute of Art](http:/www.cia.edu/) and [Case Western Reserve University](http:/www.case.edu).
 Its technical components include an event-driven level scripting system, characters, items, inventory, dialogue, and more.
 The engine is written in Python using my game programming weapon of choice, the [pyglet](http:/www.pyglet.org) library.
 The plot: